quahfamili1/6m-software-2.5-uni-data-flow-/lesson.md

 ```

 > Since `list` is an immutable object, you cannot simply `push` a new item onto the the existing state `list`.
-You must make a copy of the original list with the added new item before updating the whole `list` using the update function `setLIst`.
+You must make a copy of the original list with the added new item before updating the whole `list` using the update function `setList`.

 ## Part 3: Create ViewList Component